“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 While Intel was not on the radar in the late 1990s, the City of Columbus master plan accurately forecasted central Ohio’s new business and population growth.
 As more companies have announced their intention to relocate here in the last five years, building the plant has become necessary.

-AEP serves the east side of the O’Shaughnessy Reservoir and Scioto River, while First Energy serves areas to the west.
-We are working with First Energy because the plant is in their service area.
+AEP serves the east side of the O’Shaughnessy Reservoir and Scioto River and portions of Dublin within Delaware County, while First Energy serves areas to the west.
+The plant is located within the First Energy service area.

 Financial

-These projects will be funded with a below-market-rate loan through the Ohio EPA’s Water Supply Revolving Loan Account (WSRLA) program.
+These projects will be funded with a below-market-rate loan through the Ohio EPA’s Water Supply Revolving Loan Account (WSRLA) program and other Federal funding programs.

 Construction Impacts

-Construction on the first transmission main is anticipated to begin in winter 2026 and be completed in 2028.
-Construction for the second transmission main, connectors, and extension should start in winter 2029 and be completed in 2030.
+Construction on the first transmission main is anticipated to begin in 2027 and is expected to be completed in 2029.
+Construction for the second transmission main, connectors, and extension is expected to start in 2029 and be completed in 2031.

 Project schedules are subject to change due to weather and other factors.

-The Site Preparation Contract includes the construction of a new electrical substation, site clearing, bedrock removal in preparation for the water plant construction, new turn lanes on SR 745 to access the plant, stormwater detention ponds, and sediment and erosion control.
+The early site preparation contract includes the construction of a new electrical substation, site clearing, bedrock removal in preparation for the water plant construction, new turn lanes on SR 745 to access the plant, stormwater detention ponds, and sediment and erosion control.

 The goal is for transmission main construction to occur within the public right-of-way wherever possible and for the transmission mains to be installed mostly under existing roads.
 This may not always be possible.